camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/03-javascript/20-lifecycle.html.md

     var variableManager = camForm.variableManager;

     camForm.on('form-loaded', function() {
-      // this callback is executed *before* the variables is loaded from the server.
+      // this callback is executed *before* the variables are loaded from the server.
-      // if we declare a variable here, it's value will be fetched as well variableManager.fetchVariable('customVariable');
+      // if we declare a variable here, its value will be fetched as well variableManager.fetchVariable('customVariable');
     });